sus-hdl/sus-website/book/src/typing.md

 In Sus, variables never appear within types, which affects how dependent types work.
 You can see this in the compiler by hovering over a value—this reveals its abstract type.

-For example, in a recursive module like three_add, initially instantiated with size 255, the compiler splits it repeatedly (e.g., 255 → 127 → 63, etc.), showing the concrete types of each instantiation.
+For example, in a recursive module like ` three_add`, initially instantiated with size 255, the compiler splits it repeatedly (e.g., ` 255 → 127 → 63`, etc.), showing the concrete types of each instantiation.